ConstrainedSampler/PolytopeSamplerMatlab/README.md

 Quick readme:

-See demo.m on how to generate random samples from polytope
+See demo.m on how to generate random samples from a polytope

 In more detail: